yard

 Overcrowded seedlings look impressive, then stall out and flop over.
 Thinning removes extra plants so each keeper has room, light, and nutrients to grow into a full-size producer.
 Done right, it prevents weak, leggy stems and tiny harvests.

-You will learn how to read seedling size, choose which ones to keep, and thin in trays, pots, and garden rows without mangling roots.
-The same approach works whether you are starting vegetable seeds under lights or sowing salad greens directly in a raised bed.
+Use this approach to read seedling size, choose which ones to keep, and thin in trays, pots, and garden rows without mangling roots.
+It works for vegetable seeds under lights and for salad greens sown directly in a raised bed.

 ecoWhy Thinning Seedlings Matters